 Luke Combs’ Greatest Opry Moments

-The Grand Ole Opry’s newest member has already made priceless memories on country music’s most famous stage.
+One of the Grand Ole Opry’s newest members has already made priceless memories on country music’s most famous stage.

 His eventful first trip to the Opry — as a fan